How To Care for Crematogaster Scutellaris

 If you can’t find a wooden nest, another option would be a Ytong nest.

 You can easily find this type of nest online.
-If you instead like D.I.Y. projects or if you don’t wanna spend a lot of money on a nest, this material is very easy to sculpt!
-You can easily create all the chambers just by using a screwdriver!
+If you prefer D.I.Y. projects or don’t want to spend a lot of money on a nest, this material is very easy to sculpt!
+You can create all the chambers with just a screwdriver!

 Acrylic Nest